Do you need a ceiling fan?

 Since you are the ones paying the money, you should ask some questions of the retailer whose ceiling fan you’re going to buy.
 Here are some features which you might want in your ceiling fan.

 As you might guess, the motor which your ceiling fan has will have a great impact on its performance and efficiency.
-That is why we recommend going for the DC motor – and NOT for AC motor – as the former is the more advanced version, is 70% more efficient and also operates quietly.
+That is why we recommend going for the DC motor – and NOT for AC motor – as the former is the more advanced version, it is 70% more efficient, and also operates quietly.
 That said, all these features do not come cheap, which means fans with DC motors cost more than those with AC Motors.

 Ceiling fans differ in the type of control they provide you for their operation.
 While some of them provide the wall control option, others can be turned off and on with a pull chain.
 What we recommend you, however, is the remote control option.
 For, the best ceiling fans which offer the remote control option give a 30foot range from where the remote will be able to function.
 In this way, you won’t have to go to the wall mount every time to adjust the fan’s speed.